George Wyndham, 1st Baron Leconfield: Marriage and children

+Death

-George Wyndham married Mary Fanny Blunt, daughter of Reverend William Blunt, in 1815.
-He died in March 1869, aged 81, and was succeeded in the barony by his eldest surviving son Henry.
-His third son, the Hon.
-Percy Scawen Wyndham, was the father of the politician and man of letters George Wyndham.
-His daughter, Hon.
-Caroline Sophia Wyndham (b.
-12 Jul 1829, d.
-19 Mar 1852) married Colonel Sir Robert Nigel Fitzhardinge Kingscote on 13 March 1851 at Petworth, Sussex.
+Lord Leconfield died in March 1869 at the age of 81 and was succeeded in the barony by his eldest surviving son Henry.

+His third son, Percy, was the father of the politician and man of letters George Wyndham.
+His daughter, Caroline, married Colonel Sir Nigel Kingscote on 13 March 1851 at Petworth, Sussex.
 She died giving birth and is buried with her still-born child in the family vault at Bartons Lane Cemetery, Petworth, West Sussex.